+Let’s talk about the value delivered via ITIL.
 As Mission Director in the MarsLander simulation, I’ve noticed some common characteristics that IT service management (ITSM) teams struggle with.
 Globally.
 Consistently.
 Worryingly.
 Dangerously.
 Teams usually come into the MarsLander simulation fresh from some ITIL 4 training, numbed by new concepts like Service Value System, Service Value Chain, Value Streams, and the ‘poster slogans’ contained within the Guiding Principles.
 Or they come into the simulation with baggage of ITIL from the past – with an operational focus.
 They cling onto their comfort blankets of processes – now practices – and tools.
-So how do we get the much-needed focus on value delivery?
+So how do we get the much-needed focus on the value delivered?

 As Mission Director, I usually start by showing the team the ITIL Service Value System and then talk about the outside layer, more particularly about the ITIL Guiding Principles.